Xiaoling1992/FraudAlert/README.md

 ![top window](https://github.com/Xiaoling1992/FraudAlert/blob/master/images/xiaoling_demo_small.gif)

 ## Project Summary:
-The frauds in credit card transactions cause huge loss to card holders and points of sale.
-So that this project built a real-time credit card fraud datection and prevention system with customer's feedback.
-The throughput can be as high as 3000 transactions/s and latency can be as short as 10 ms. A logistic classifier is built in Flink to decide whether a transaction is a fraud or not.
+This project built a real-time credit card fraud detection system with [**Flink**],[** Kafka**] and [**PostgreSQL**].
+A feedback loop is incorporated in the system to receive the answers of customers.
+The throughput can be as high as 3000 transactions/s and latency can be as short as 10 ms. A logistic classifier is implemented in Flink to decide whether a transaction is a fraud or not.

 [**Project Slides**] (http://bit.ly/FraudAlert-Slides)<br/>
 [**Video of My Demo**] (https://youtu.be/GVvsHnoD9Nc)<br/>